logos-co/nomos-specs/carnot/spec.md

 * `child_committee(participant)`: returns true if the participant passed as argument is member of the child committee of the participant executing the function.

-* `supermajority(votes, TimeoutMsgs)`: the behavior changes with the position of a participant in the overlay:
+* `supermajority()`: the behavior changes with the position of a participant in the overlay:
     * Root committee: returns if the number of distinctive signers of votes for a block in the child committee is equal to the threshold.

 * `leader_supermajority(votes, TimeoutMsgs)`: returns if the number of distinct voters for a block is 2/3 + 1 for both children committees of root committee and overall 2/3 + 1